fourscoreandmore/fourscoreandmore.org/GenAI/index.md

 for handling audio, in which you can record, edit, mix, and more.
 These days, many DAW's have AI features internally.
-[Here is Wiki's comparison of digital audio editors](https://en.wikipedia.org/wiki/Comparison_of_digital_audio_editors) and here is a new open source DAW with the most pleasingly apposite name of "Open DAW" ;)
+[Here is Wiki's comparison of digital audio editors](https://en.wikipedia.org/wiki/Comparison_of_digital_audio_editors) and here is a new open source DAW with the most pleasingly apposite name of "Open DAW":
 - [About Open DAW](https://opendaw.org/)
 - [Get started with the Open DAW Studio](https://opendaw.studio/)